 Instructions

 - Pour the milk into the bowl of a stand mixer fitted with the paddle attachment.
-Add the eggs, oil, and vanilla.
-Mix on low speed for about 30 seconds to incorporate.
-Add the flour, the remaining sugar, and the salt and mix on low speed until the flour is incorporated into the liquid and a sticky dough forms.
+Add the eggs, remaining sugar, and vanilla, then mix on Low speed for about 30 seconds.
+Add the flour and salt and mix on Low speed until a sticky dough forms.
+Add the butter, 1 tablespoon at a time, and mix in thoroughly before adding in another tablespoon.

-- Combine the brown sugar, cinnamon, and salt in a small bowl.
+- Make the topping: Whisk together the brown sugar, cinnamon, and salt in a small bowl.

-- Assemble the babka: Spray a standard loaf pan with baking spray and line the bottom and sides with parchment paper, with an inch or two of the paper overhanging the edges of the pan.
+- Assemble the swirl bread: Spray a standard loaf pan with baking spray and line the bottom and sides with parchment paper, leaving some of the paper overhanging the edges of the pan.

 - Once the dough has doubled, lightly dust a clean surface with flour and roll the dough out to a rectangle roughly 15- x 17-inches, with a long side facing you.
-Spread the jam over the surface of the dough using a small offset spatula, then drizzle some the cooled wine syrup and spread it over the jam (reserving the rest of the wine syrup for later).
-Sprinkle the brown sugar mixture to lightly cover the spread (you’ll have some left over).
+Spread the jam over the surface of the dough using a large offset spatula, then drizzle some the cooled wine syrup and spread it over the jam.
+Sprinkle the brown sugar mixture to lightly cover the spread (leaving some to top the bread later).
 Finally, sprinkle reserved cranberries evenly over everything.

 - Tightly roll the dough up from the bottom, making a 17-inch rope.
 Slice the dough in half lengthwise with a bench scraper, making two 17-inch long pieces.
 The dough might start to fall apart because of the cranberries.
-Twist each long piece individually so the cranberries are trapped inside the dough, tucking in any that have fallen out.
-Finally, twist and wrap the two ropes of dough together.
+Twist each long piece individually (in the same direction) so the cranberries are trapped inside the dough, tucking in any that have fallen out.
+Finally, twist and wrap the two ropes of dough together (in the opposite direction from the way you twisted the individual ropes).

 - Squish the twisted dough together and transfer it to the prepared loaf pan, tucking in any stray cranberries and dough.
-Sprinkle the remaining sugar mixture over the top of the dough (again, you may not use it all).
-Cover with a piece of plastic wrap, and let rest for 30 minutes.
+Sprinkle the remaining brown sugar mixture over the top of the dough.
+Cover with a piece of plastic wrap, and let rise for 30 minutes.

 - Let the babka cool in the pan for 15 minutes, then use the parchment paper to lift it out of the pan and transfer it to a wire cooling rack.
 Let it cool to room temperature.

-- When ready to serve, warm the babka or serve at room temperature.
-Slice thickly and drizzle the reserved wine syrup.
+- When ready to serve, warm the babka or serve at room temperature, sliced thickly.
+If desired, drizzle any leftover wine syrup on top.
 Enjoy!

 Let's Talk